ALSchwalm/transient/docs/configuration-file/overview.md

 ## Configuration File Overview

-In addition to configuring `transient` via the command line interface, `transient` can also be configured via a configuration file.
+In addition to configuration via the command line interface, `transient` can also be configured via a configuration file.
+Every flag mentioned in [Run](../cli/run.md) can be set in a configuration file using the [TOML format](https://github.com/toml-lang/toml).
 Note that _only_ the `run` subcommand supports using a configuration file.

-Every flag mentioned in [Run](../cli/run.md) can be set in a configuration file using the [TOML format](https://github.com/toml-lang/toml) .

-For example, the command:
+For example, consider the following command:

 ```
 $ transient run \